guntupalli09/Santhosh_Guntupalli.github.io/README.md

 ![Sample](assets/PythonPongGame-AI.gif)

-Using the NEAT algorithm to train an AI to play pong in Python!
+Utilizing the NEAT (NeuroEvolution of Augmenting Topologies) algorithm, an AI model is trained to play Pong in Python.
+NEAT evolves neural networks, enhancing their structure and weights over generations.
+The trained AI learns to play Pong autonomously through reinforcement learning, optimizing its performance to maximize gameplay proficiency.

 ### Certifications
 1. META Database Structures and Management with MySQL